tipsi2022/Stock-Market-Analysis/README.md

 # Stock Market Analysis and Prediction of Infosys

-## Best Time Period for Moving Average:-
+## Best Lookback Period for Moving Average:-
 * Caculation of Best Lookback Period Based on the number of days you want to keep the stocks.
 ## Stock Screener:-
 * Calculation of Technical Indicators